sammycool04/IST-303-Group5/README.md

  * A user can see both a map view and text listings of search results
  * A user can make a change to their preferences without starting over
  * A subscribed business user can advertise and list their housing on the web page
+ * The estimated completetion time for the whole project would be 13 weeks.
+And by the end of 10th weeks in our Fall 2019 semester, we will have our basic web features and functions completed.

 ### TECHNOLOGY
  * Frontend: HTML, CSS, JavaScript